n4kz/crixalis/readme.md

 # Static server

-Crixalis comes with simple script for serving static files
+Crixalis comes with script for serving static files

 ```bash
 	# Start web server on port `3000` and serve files from `~/www/`